Northern coast of Egypt

 The city of Alexandria lies at the center of Egypt's Mediterranean coastline in Lower Egypt (northern Egypt), as chosen by Alexander the Great in the 4th century BCE.
-The north coast has been the hub of sea travel between the Mediterranean Sea and the Nile Delta for over 2,300 years.
+The North Coast has been the hub of sea travel between the Mediterranean Sea and the Nile Delta for over 2,300 years.
 During summer, Egyptians usually travel to the North Coast to flee heat in other towns and cities in Egypt.
-They stay in villages and resorts located in Sidi Abdel Rahman, El Alamein, and Ras Al Hekma.
+They stay in villages and resorts located in Sidi Abdel Rahman, El Alamein, and Ras El Hekma, amongst other areas.

 History

 In the period of the Eocene era, the area of what is part of modern-day Egypt was an ancient sea, but for the next millions of years, sea shells such as nummulites were collected above the seabed.
 They were then formed into limestone, which would later be used to build the Ancient Egyptian monuments.

-Over intervals of time, the northern coast of Egypt had come under a series of foreign conquests and dominations, including the Achaemenids, Macedonians, Romans, Byzantines, the French, the Ottomans, the Napoleonics and the British.
+The idea of travelling outside one's city to go to the beach of another city during the summer became mainly widespread after the 23 July revolution of 1952.

+In 1986, an Ancient Roman town was discovered when the construction of the Marina Town in El-Alamein started, the Egyptian government then decided to convert that area into an open-air museum.

+In February 2024, Egypt and the United Arab Emirates signed an investment deal worth 35 billion dollars to develop Ras El Hekma into a mega city.
+The Abu Dhabi Developmental Holding Company will take part in the development of the town.